Jonathan S. LockSenior Vice President, Chief Development Officer

 Helping to chart Chemours’ growth trajectory, Jonathan is focused on enhancing the company’s strengths and working with its business leaders to develop long-term strategic objectives.
 Interacting with Chemours’ shareholders, Jonathan offers a transparent view into the company’s current and future growth plans.

 Jonathan has shaped Chemours inorganic growth strategy intending to focus and enhance the competitive advantages of the company’s key businesses – Titanium Technologies, Thermal & Specialized Solutions, and Advanced Performance Materials.
-He also serves as Chemours’ voice on Wall Street and works on protecting the company against enterprise risks.
+He also leads the company's sustainability efforts, serves as Chemours’ voice on Wall Street, and works on protecting the company against enterprise risks.

 Q: How does your background help you chart a course for Chemours’ inorganic growth strategy?